 Amount you owe (30 percent): This examines how much credit you’ve been extended versus how much you’re using.
 Credit bureaus use something called a credit utilization ratio to make this determination.
-According to the ratio, you shouldn’t owe too much on your revolving credit, but you also can’t owe too little because this means you don’t use your credit at all and don’t have the necessary experience to obtain more.
-Tracy Becker, credit expert and president of North Shore Advisory, Inc., a N.Y.-based credit restoration company, recommends “keeping aggregate balances at 7 percent of aggregate limits on revolving credit gives consumers higher scores.”
+According to the ratio, you shouldn’t owe too much on your revolving credit, but you also can’t owe too little.
+Tracy Becker, credit expert and president of North Shore Advisory, Inc., a New York-based credit restoration company, stated that “keeping aggregate balances at 7 percent of aggregate limits on revolving credit gives consumers higher scores.”

 Length of credit history (15 percent): The longer your credit history, the more experience you have with managing credit in lenders’ eyes.

 Types of credit you use (10 percent): Lenders want to see that you know how to manage different types of credit, including credit cards, car loans, mortgage loans, retail cards and more.
 Becker explained that “having many old and active accounts, which include installment credit, revolving credit, mortgages and lines of credit,” will provide you a healthy mix of credit types.